Lydionnn/CancerIncidenceAnalysisProject/README.md

 Initial examination of the dataset to understand the variables and the structure of the data.
 Checked for the completeness and consistency of the data across various fields.
 ### Cleaning the Data
+Data cleaning and processing for 3048 rows of data!
 Removed duplicate records to ensure the uniqueness of each entry.
 Dropped unnecessary columns, specifically those with a high percentage of missing data.
 Standardized column names for consistency and readability.